 - Extra points however also go to his Zapatera tribe who wanted him gone, FAST.

-You'd Expect: The group just wait until a normal immunity challenge loss to vote him out (Or just vote off his allies, so Russell will be forced to work for them).
-They know Russell's game and know he's not to be trusted and the same would likely (or should have been) with the other tribe should a tribal mix occur and, while as sneaky as Russell can be, he's pretty decent in challenges, something which could help them avoid tribal councils to come and then come out on top at the merge.
-Plus, they saw Rob already survived 2 tribal councils in a row.
+You'd Expect: The group would just wait until a normal Immunity Challenge loss to vote him out (or just vote off his allies, so Russell will be forced to work for them).
+They know Russell's game and know he's not to be trusted and the same would likely (or should have been) with the other tribe should a tribal mix occur and, while as sneaky as Russell can be, he's pretty decent in challenges, something which could help them avoid future Tribal Councils and then come out on top at the merge.
+Plus, they saw that Rob had already survived two Tribal Councils in a row.

-Instead: They throw the THIRD immunity challenge to boot him out, which managed to snowball their tribe into repeated losses, having their tribe decimated before the merge and then mostly kicked out one by one after the merge leaving an all Ometepe final six.
+Instead: They throw the THIRD Immunity Challenge to boot him out, which manages to snowball their tribe into repeated losses, resulting in their tribe being decimated before the merge and then mostly pagonged after the merge leaving an all Ometepe final six.

 - Next episode, with their sugar daddy gone, Russell's concubines are alone against the Zapatera Six.

-You'd Expect: That they'd realize that he's Dangerously Genre Savvy and should get him out ASAP because he's got a huge target on his back, has more experience, has the producers on his side and there is nothing saying you can't immediately vote him out (as Russell found out pretty fast).
+You'd Expect: That they'd realize that he's smart and should get him out ASAP because he's got a huge target on his back, has more experience, has the producers on his side and there is nothing saying you can't immediately vote him out (as Russell found out pretty fast).